-This index grew at an annualized rate of 4.88% over the same 23-year period from January 2000 to January 2023, as interpolated from the PCGS graph.
+This index grew at an annualized rate of 4.85% over the same 24-year period from January 2000 to January 2024, as interpolated from the PCGS graph.
 This is much better than the PCGS3000.
 No doubt the index was buoyed by the presence of key date coins, with a lesser emphasis on generic coins.

 Even though we do not know specifically the dates tracked, this index provides evidence that rare coins have the potential to generate returns on par with some conventional investment choices.

-This webmaster (Dan Goevert) is the creator of the Collectors Rare Coin Index (CRCI).
+The webmaster of Rare Coins 101 (Dan Goevert) is the creator of the Collectors Rare Coin Index (CRCI).
 The United States coins selected for tracking in the index have been traditionally popular with collectors for generations and represent some of the finest coins in U.S. numismatics.